mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 ![Traffic flow of ip target-type](/assets/posts/28/traffic-flow-of-ip-target-type.png)

-This allows traffic to bypass the node’s additional networking layers, simplifying the network path, reducing latency, and making monitoring and troubleshooting easier.
+This approach bypasses the node’s additional networking layers, simplifying the network path, reducing latency, and making monitoring and troubleshooting more straightforward.
-It also allows leveraging the load balancer's health checks, as they can directly represent the pod's status.
+It also allows for direct utilization of the load balancer’s health checks, accurately reflecting the pod’s status.
+Additionally, using 'IP' mode can reduce cross-AZ data transfer costs, unlike 'Instance' mode, where traffic is routed through Kubernetes NodePort and ClusterIPs.

 The recommended target type is 'IP' because direct routing avoids additional hops and overhead, providing a more efficient and straightforward traffic flow.